Universal Epic Universe: History

-The initial opening was scheduled for 2023, but it was delayed due to the COVID-19 pandemic.
-Construction, which had begun as early as August 2019, was halted in July 2020.
-It later resumed in March 2021, and NBCUniversal CEO Jeff Shell announced the following year that the park would open by mid-2025.
-This was also confirmed by the resort's official Twitter account.
-On May 5, 2022, Universal offered 13 acres of land near the site where Epic Universe was being built for a Brightline rail route commuter station.
+With construction underway by August 2019, the park was originally scheduled to open in 2023, but was later pushed to 2025.
+This delay was at least in part due to pauses in construction during the COVID-19 pandemic, which halted construction from July 2020 to March 2021.
+In May 2022, Universal donated 13 acres of land near Epic Universe toward the Brightline rail route corridor project that was underway.

-On March 8, 2023, Universal Parks & Resorts CEO Mark Woodbury announced the rebranding of the division to Universal Destinations & Experiences.
-The name for the park was slightly adjusted from Universal's Epic Universe to Universal Epic Universe.
-A modified logo was unveiled, which removed the apostrophe and letter "s" from the design.
-An official unveiling of Celestial Park and an overall layout of Epic Universe was released in a press release on January 30, 2024.
+In March 2023, Universal rebranded Universal Parks & Resorts as Universal Destinations & Experiences and changed the park's name from Universal's Epic Universe to Universal Epic Universe, removing the possessive "s" in the name.
+Universal also released a new logo featuring a starry backdrop inside the compass, larger text, and a simplified golden compass design.
+Celestial Park was unveiled in a press release on January 30, 2024, which is the first world guests encounter when entering the park.
+The unveiling included a map detailing the overall layout of Epic Universe.

-Epic Universe experienced minor damage from Hurricane Milton in October 2024, and construction was only briefly paused in preparation for the storm.
-On October 17, 2024, Universal revealed the park's grand opening date of May 22, 2025, approximately two weeks before Universal Orlando's 35th anniversary.
-Tickets for the park were initially only offered as part of a multiday ticket purchase or with the purchase of a vacation package, beginning on October 17, 2024.
+After Hurricane Milton caused minor damage in October 2024, construction was briefly paused.
+Later that month, Universal confirmed the park's grand opening date of May 22, 2025, approximately two weeks before Universal Orlando's 35th anniversary.
+Tickets went on sale following the announcement, but they were initially only offered as part of a multiday ticket purchase or with the purchase of a vacation package.
 Single-day tickets became available for annual passholders the following week, as well as reservations for the new Helios Grand Hotel.

 The first previews for employees began on March 1, 2025.
-Early entry for passholders and Universal hotel guests began on April 17.
-Also the same month, a 30 foot replica of Epic Universe's portal Chronos was being featured in a national tour of select US cities to promote the park until June 2025.
-On May 21, 2025, a celebrity and executive preview event was held at the park in celebration of opening day.
-The park officially opened to all guests as planned the following day.
+Early entry for pass holders and Universal hotel guests began on April 17 and was later extended to the general public.
+During this time, there was limited availability of certain attractions and experiences.
+Also the same month, a 30 foot replica of Epic Universe's portal Chronos was featured in a national tour of select US cities to promote the park through June 2025.
+A celebrity and executive preview event was held the day before the grand opening, and the park officially opened to the public as planned on May 22, 2025.

+Initially, the park featured a nightly Cosmos Fountain show combining the fountains with lighting and music.
+On July 7, 2026, the original show was replaced by an expanded nightly show, Universal Celestial Goodnight, which incorporates fireworks along with synchronized fountains, music, and lights.